 A recent CNBC article suggested that a $1 million retirement nest egg doesn’t go as far as you might think.
 However, few of my prospects/clients – married couples (empty nesters) in their early fifties – argued with me differently.
-They believed they could comfortably retire with a $1 million Retirement nest egg (in their 401(k)s and IRAs) by following the 4% withdrawal rule.
+They believed a $1 million Retirement nest egg (in their 401(k)s and IRAs) could sufficiently produce required Retirement Income by following the 4% withdrawal rule.

 Neither of them is right – in my opinion.
 In fact, I believe the question, “is $1 million Retirement nest egg enough?” is quite loaded and the answer is not that simple or straightforward.
 Amongst other factors, the answer lies in the answer to this more important question – “How much income you would need during Retirement years?”.